Was I Fired for Discriminatory Reasons?

 Here are some common situations where employer retaliation occurs:

-• Filing a worker’s compensation claim for work-related injuries (note, however, that an employee who is retaliated against for filing a workers’ comp claim will likely have to pursue that claim through their state’s workers’ comp system, which is distinct from other types of wrongful termination claims).
+• Filing a workers’ compensation claim for on-the-job injuries (however, an employee retaliated against for filing a workers’ comp claim will likely have to pursue that claim through their state’s workers’ comp system, which is distinct from other types of wrongful termination claims)

-The Key to a Successful Wrongful Termination Claim: Proving Your Damages
+The Keys to a Successful Wrongful Termination Claim: Proving Your Damages

-In any wrongful termination case involving a claim of discrimination, “One important issue is proving damages,” says Smallets.
+In any wrongful termination case, “One important issue is proving damages,” says Smallets.
 “You are going to have to show not only that something illegal happened to you but that you were actually harmed as a result.”

 The categories of damages you can potentially recover include: